avstudiojw/avstudio/features-zoom.md

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/92d0627a-0ec2-4803-83ab-1f7e2442b8dd)

 ### Screen Sharing
-If any media is anywhere clicked in AVStudio, it will automaticly start screen sharing.
+If any media is anywhere clicked in AVStudio, it will automatically start screen sharing.
 No further action required.
 - images do not share computer sound
 - songs and videos do share computer sound

 The View switches to the screen share view.
-You can switch to active speaker or gallery view anytime and come back to screen share view.
+You can switch to the active speaker or gallery view anytime and come back to the screen share view.

 A toast notification will popup with text "... is sharing screen".
-This is helpfull if someone else is sharing his screen.
+This is helpfull if someone else is sharing its screen.
 It either way you can stop your or his screen sharing by clicking the quick action: stop.

 The button "share" in the control bar turns green.
 You can than stop the screen sharing by clicking the button.
 The media does not stop, though.
 Only the screen share within Zoom stops!